When a company seeks to relocate an employee, they often offer a job relocation package as an incentive

-When an employee decides to uproot themselves and their family to start a new life, this is when they are at their most vulnerable.
+After all, when an employee decides to uproot themselves and their family to start a new life somewhere, this is when they are at their most vulnerable.
 Offering a comprehensive relocation package to cover the costs associated with the move is a way of showing an employee how much you value them.
 It will allow the employee to relocate in a smooth, easy way that will allow them to focus on their job without too much hassle.

 So, what should a job relocation package include?
 Here are some of the basic expenses that most packages will cover: